Parkland father climbs crane near White House to deliver gun violence message - NewsBreak

 ( The Hill ) — The father of a boy who died in the 2018 shooting at Marjory Stoneman Douglas High School climbed a construction crane near the White House on Monday in an effort to encourage action on gun violence.

-Manuel Oliver — the father of Joaquin Oliver, who died in the fatal shooting exactly four years ago — climbed the construction crane early Monday before unveiling a banner with an image of Joaquin, according to Fox 5 DC .Boardman high school continues to honor Parkland shooting victims and first responders
+Manuel Oliver — the father of Joaquin Oliver, who died in the fatal shooting exactly four years ago — climbed the construction crane early Monday before unveiling a banner with an image of Joaquin, according to Fox 5 DC .Looking for love?
+Don’t fall for a fake dating website!

-He was later taken into custody, according to a statement from the Metropolitan Police Department, along with two other individuals — one of whom was allegedly also on the crane.
-Authorities, however, did not identify the other individuals.Biden presses Congress on gun violence on Parkland anniversary

 Manuel posted a video on Twitter on Monday morning of himself on top of the crane.
 The father’s words are difficult to understand because of the wind blowing in the background.